thecrazymonkey/Garadget-mqtt/README.md

-Garadget connector for Smartthings using MQTT
+# Garadget connector for Smartthings using MQTT

+Using a bridge:
-# mqtt2rest -- An MQTT to REST Bridge for Garadget
+mqtt2rest -- An MQTT to REST Bridge for Garadget

 Usage: